beefburrito/Akinator-OS/README.md

 			        }
 		        }
 ```
-This is where the response arraylist is being compared with each and every entity's attributes to look for a match
+This is where the response arraylist is being compared with each and every entity's attributes to look for a match also a part of
+the layer processing